Autumn Slow-Cooked Beef Stew

 - 2-1/2 pounds small red potatoes (about 20)

 - 4 medium carrots, cut into 1-inch pieces

 - 1 large onion, halved and sliced

 - 2 medium pears, quartered

 - 1 cup walnut halves

 - Sprinkle beef with garlic salt and pepper.
 In a large skillet, heat oil over medium-high heat.
 Brown beef in batches.
 Remove with a slotted spoon; transfer to a 6-qt. slow cooker.

 - In a large bowl, combine wine, broth, garlic, sage, thyme and salt; pour over beef.
 Top with potatoes, carrots, onion, pears, walnuts and apricots.
 Cook, covered, on low 6-8 hours or until meat is tender; skim fat.

 - In a small bowl, mix cornstarch and water until smooth; gradually stir into stew.
-Cook, covered, on high 20-30 minutes or until sauce is thickened.
-Yield: 8 servings.
+Cook, covered, on high until sauce is thickened, 20-30 minutes.